 - To remove the layer mask after applying it permanently to the layer, click the Apply Mask icon

-- To remove the layer mask without applying it to the layer, click the Delete button at the bottom of the Masks panel, and then click Delete.
+- To remove the layer mask without applying it to the layer, click the Delete button at the bottom of the Properties panel, and then click Delete.

 Note: